marcelooliveira/RoadToMicroservices/Part 02/Article/Article.md

 ```
 **Listing** : the ViewComponents\BasketListViewComponent.cs file

-By default, view component class names must have the -ViewComponent.
+By default, view component class names must have the **-ViewComponent** suffix.
 But you can override this rule
-by using the ViewComponentAttribute and setting the name of the component
+by using the `ViewComponentAttribute` and setting the name of the component (Notice that this allows you to use
-(Notice that this allows you to use any class name you want).
+any class name you want).

 ```csharp
 [ViewComponent(Name = "BasketList")]